tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 *  <b>`init_fn`</b>: Optional function to use to initialize the model after running the init_op.
 Will be called as `init_fn(scaffold, session)`.
 *  <b>`ready_op`</b>: Optional op to verify that the variables are initialized.
+Must return an empty 1D string tensor when the variables are initialized, or a non-empty 1D string tensor listing the names of the non-initialized variables.
-Must return an empty scalar string tensor when the variables are initialized, or a non-empty one listing the names of the non-initialized variables.
+*  <b>`ready_for_local_init_op`</b>: Optional op to verify that the global variables are initialized and `local_init_op` can be run.
+Must return an empty 1D string tensor when the global variables are initialized, or a non-empty 1D string tensor listing the names of the non-initialized global variables.
 *  <b>`local_init_op`</b>: Optional op to initialize local variables.
 *  <b>`summary_op`</b>: Optional op to gather all summaries.
 Must return a scalar string tensor containing a serialized `Summary` proto.